3 New Payment Methods You Should Start Accepting Now

 What is the most secure method of payment?

 NFC mobile payments like Apple Pay are dynamically encrypted, making them one of the most secure ways to pay with a credit card.
-The near field communication (NFC) creates a contactless transaction that utilizes tokenization to keep your data safe.
-Read more on NFC payments here.
+The near field communication (NFC) creates a contactless transaction that utilises tokenization to keep your data safe.

 I want to build an online shop, which payment method is right for me?

-To build an online shop, you have a few options.
-If you host your own fully developed website, Square’s E-Commerce API allows you to create the best payment solution for your site, on Square’s payments processing platform.
+To build an online shop, you have a few options of methods of payment online.
+If you host your own fully developed website, Square’s eCommerce API allows you to create the best payment solution for your site, on Square’s payments processing platform.